shaka-project/shaka-lab/distribution/linux/README.md

  - `gpg -o key --armor --export-secret-key nomail@shakalab.rocks`
 3. Copy the base64 `key` into GitHub as a repository secret named `DEB_GPG_KEY`
 4. Remove the exported secret key file with `rm key`
+5. Configure GitHub Pages for the repo by setting the deployment source to "GitHub Actions".

 The `release.yaml` workflow will use the stored GPG key to sign packages, which will be distributed through GitHub Pages (`github.io`) on this repository.